 So what to do?
 Pollen directly irritates eyes, so start with washing the pollen off.
-One parent told me he applied cool compresses to his child’s eyes.
+One parent told me they applied cool compresses to their child’s eyes.
 This is not enough- get the pollen off.
 Plain tap water works as well as a saline rinse.
 Have your child take a shower.
-Filter the pollen out of your house by running the air conditioning.
+Filter the pollen out of your house by running the air conditioning and close the windows.
 Pollen counts tend to be higher in the morning, so plan outdoor activities for later in the day.
 Some people will leave shoes outside the house and wipe the paws of their dogs in order to keep the green stuff (pollen) from tracking into the house.

 Oral medications do not help the eyes as much as topical eye drops.
 Over-the-counter antihistamine drops include ketotifen fumarate (eg. Zatidor and Alaway).
 Prescription drops such as olopatadine hydrochloride (brand names Pataday and Patanol) add a second ingredient called a mast cell stabilizer.
 Avoid use of a product which contains a vasoconstictor (look on the label or ask the pharmacist) for more than two to three days to avoid rebound redness.
 Contacts can be worn with some eye drops– first check the package insert.
 Place drops in a few minutes before putting in contacts and avoid wearing contacts when the eyes are red.

 If your child’s eyes lids seem tender and red, especially if their eyes are not itchy, consider that they may not have “allergy” eyes.
 Perhaps they have an infection in the skin around the eye (periorbital cellulitis), or a stye.
 Infections in the skin around the eye are particularly worrisome because infection can spread back into the eye socket.
 Ask your child’s doctor if you are not sure.